Saleslogix/argos-saleslogix/README.md

 * `npm run build` - "Transpiles" the src folder and outputs to src-out.
 The src folder contains ECMAScript2015 code.
 The src-out folder will contain ECMAScript 5 code that older browsers will execute.
 * `npm run watch` - Watches the src folder for changes and runs `npm run build` and `npm run lint` automatically when files are changed.

-### NOTICED TO CUSTOMIZERS
+### Notice To Customizers
-Starting in mobile 3.4, the index-dev*.html files no longer point to src, instead they point to src-out.
+Starting in mobile 3.4, the index-dev-\*.html files no longer point to src, instead they point to src-out.
 The src folder now contains ECMAScript2015 (ES6) source code.
 A build step is required to populate the src-out.
 You will need to run `npm run build` from the argos-saleslogix directory if working from git.

 ### Clone repository
 1. Open a command prompt.